Relations between Types

 resolver

-.
-Wrapping resolver in an arrow function helps solving the hoisting
+Should be an arrow function that returns Resolver.
+Wrapping resolver in an arrow function helps solving the hoisting problem (when two types import each other).

 prepareArgs